pace-gt/redoc/README.md

 Redoc uses existing Reframe sanity checks for software modules to automatically generate user documentation.
-Redoc creates a markdown file from each sanity check telling users which files to access and which commands to run in order to replicate the example used in the check and make use of the module's features.
+Redoc creates a markdown file from each sanity check telling users which files to access and which commands to run in order to replicate the example used in the check, making use of the module's features.
 This provides several advantages over creating user documentation for modules by hand:

 - **It is easier and faster.** Redoc leverages existing Reframe sanity checks for modules.